Pediatric Heart

 Prof. Antonio F. Corno, MD, FRCS, FETCS, FACC

-MOX, Department of Mathematics, Politecnico di Milano, Milano, Italy
+MOX, Department of Mathematics, Politecnico di Milano, Milano, Italy.

 Dr. Corno is an internationally respected and successful professor and consultant cardiac surgeon with congenital heart disease expertise, academic prowess and an exceptional track record delivering pioneering scientific/clinical research projects, and building world-class surgical teams for leading universities and hospitals in pressurized, fast-moving settings.
 Plus he is a charismatic and influential multi-lingual communicator, presenter and published author, with first-class people interpersonal skills.

-Jorge D. Salazar, MD
+Prof. Jorge D. Salazar, MD

 UTHealth Houston Children’s Heart Institute, Houston, Texas, USA